cunnie/writings/NaNoWriMo.md

 would be like trying to X-ray a lead statue.

 How was she absorbing the radiation, and what was she doing with the energy?

+He glimpsed the security camera on the ceiling screen.
+He didn't like it.
+He hadn't minded it previously — it was merely another instrument in the lab, one that although he didn't have direct access to, they would accommodate his requests the few times he wanted to review footage.
+But things had changed, and they had refused his request and they allowed Julia to be taken and they were no longer on his side.

+That was the big disappointment: they were no longer on his side.
+Before today's events he had always felt that he and his customers (usually the military) were on the same side.
+Sure, everyone had slightly different agendas, but everyone was working towards the same overarching goal.
+He trusted them.
+Now that trust was broken.
+He wasn't sure what they were after, but they were doing things (kidnapping Julia) that he couldn't agree with.
+And he didn't like that damn camera watching him.

+He remembered when they first installed it.
+He had laughed and said, "I couldn't imagine anything less interesting than watching a researcher in a lab."

+He put on his polarized goggles, went over to the 0.5W 532nm laser. _This is gonna be fun_, he thought to himself, _We're gonna blow the doors off that security camera_.

+He placed the laser at one end of the table.
+At the other end, he placed a mirror angled halfway between the videocam and the laser.
+He eyeballed the angles, and was fairly confident he got it right — he had always been a decent pool player, and pool was all about angles.
+And then, when he was about to flick on the power switch to the laser and burn out the photovoltaic cell on the seucrity camera, he discovered he couldn't do it: he didn't like destroying things, even if they were inexpensive security cameras used by the people who kidnapped his friend.
+Besides, there was no point to doing it.
+What would it prove?
+He didn't need the security camera off; he wasn't doing anything he needed to keep secret.
+He had been filling out paperwork for the last few hours.
+And besides, had he burned-out the security camera they would have suspected him of something.

+He was in a funk on his drive home when his cellphone rang. _What the heck?
+There's no service out here_.
+He picked up the phone.

+"Dr. Max Bernstein?" said the voice on the far end.

+"Yes, with whom am I speaking?"

+"You are speaking with a mutual friend of Julia Chou."

+Max looked at his phone, looked at the number.
+The number "0" stared at him.
+Well, whoever called him was able to spoof the callerid number, which wasn't very impressive, and was able to make calls where there were no cell towers, which was very impressive.

+"May I be candid?" said the voice on the far-end.

+Max was thrown off, but managed to say, "sure."

+"Julia is currently trapped in the Princeton Plasma Physic Laboratory's Tokamak Fusion Test Reactor.
+You must go there and set her free within the next 24 hours before a small thermonuclear fusion is started within the Tokamak which will destroy her."

+"What?"

+"Go to New Jersey and free Julia!"

+"What the heck is she doing, I mean, how did she get trapped inside a Tokamak?"

+"She was lured there."

+"Why doesn't she just climb out?"

+"The magnetic field is constraining her?"

+"You mean it's turned on?"

+"Yes."

+"I have some bad news for you: if she's in a live Tokamak, she's dead already."

+"If she was a human